 We are moving in to uncharted territory.
 HWS reminds families and nannies that communication should be clear, expectations explicit, and feedback given frequently.
 Openly addressing protocols for visitors, outings, social distancing and housekeeping will establish a sense of trust that the nanny's and family's health and safety are mutual top priorities.

-The prevailing theme of all of the advice on handling these challenges is "Communication is Key" and mutual respect for each other's personal health and safety.
+The prevailing themes of all of the advice on handling these challenges is "Communication is Key" and maintain mutual respect for each other's personal health and safety.

 Q. Can I ask my nanny to limit her social circle?